mattsolution/Cell-Washing-Chamber/README.md

 # Attribution and license
-Designed by Matteo Scarsini in collaboration with Petre Bulankva and Paul Triquard at the Phytogenomics lab, IBENS, Paris The washing chamber is licensed under CC BY-NC-SA 4.0.
+Designed by Matteo Scarsini in collaboration with Petre Bulankva and Paul Triquard and the help of Thomas Pujol at the Phytogenomics lab, IBENS, Paris
+The washing chamber is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, [visit creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/)